 Learn how to perfect your print process, so you can avoid costly errors and save face.
 Find out about proper file setup, folds, binding, paper, ink, coatings, fonts, images, how to get print bids and more.

 - Using RGB images and converting to CMYK on export

-I’m going to talk about perfecting your print process, so you can avoid costly errors and save face.
+Hi, everyone.
+Thanks for tuning in.
+I’m Colleen Gratzer and in this episode of Design Domination, I’m going to talk about perfecting your print process, so you can avoid costly errors and save face.
 I’m going to cover file setup, folds, binding, paper, ink, fonts, images and how to get print bids.

 - Print is finite; you cannot just make changes later, like you can with a website or digital file.
 There is no undo, there is only a costly redo.

 First, you want to create a separate file for each differently sized print piece.
 For example: a business card in one file, a flyer in another, as opposed to combining them all in one file.

 Your document dimensions should typically be the trim—or final—size of the piece.

 Next you need to decide whether you’re going to use single pages or facing pages.
 Typically, single pages are for pieces that are not bound, such as postcards, posters or flyers.

 Facing pages, on the other hand, are what you need when you have spreads for a brochure, a book or a magazine.

 Next, you need to set the measurement for the bleeds.
 Typically, bleeds are one-eighth of an inch, but some printers require more (and some might require less).